jxxcarlson/blockParser/README.md

 ## 4. Configuring a Language

 An instance of the kind of language we consider is defined entirely by a module `BlockType`.
-To conifigure the parser for a given language, suppose that we have modules
+To configure the parser for a given language, suppose that we have modules

 ```elm